AChiabodo/AMLNotes/Questions.md

 ## Lesson 6
 1. **The perceptron** is a simple classifier loosely inspired by the way neurons work in the brain.
 It is used for binary classification and is based on the product of the **input features** and the **weights**, which are then summed and passed through an **activation function**.
 If the sum is greater than a threshold, the perceptron outputs +1, otherwise it outputs -1.
 To train the perceptron, it computes one sample at a time,if the sample is correctly classified the weights remain the same, otherwise the weights are updated by adding/removing the sample(feature vector) to the weights.
-If the data are linearly separable, the perceptron algorithm is guaranteed to converge to a solution.
-If the data are not linearly separable, the perceptron algorithm may not converge.
+If the data is **linearly separable**, the perceptron algorithm is guaranteed to converge to a solution.
+If the data is not linearly separable, on the other hand, there is a risk that the weights will become trash and the network will not converge.

 1. **Multilayer Perceptron (MLP)** is a type of neural network that consists of multiple layers of **neurons**, including an input layer, one or more hidden layers, and an output layer.
 Each neuron in the network is connected to every neuron in the adjacent layers, and each connection has a weight associated with it.
 The network is trained using **backpropagation** of gradient.

 1. **Why non linearity is important in cnn?**
       - Non-linearity is important in CNN because it allows the network to learn more complex representations of the data.
 This is because linear functions can only represent linear relationships, but non-linear functions can represent more complex relationships.

+1. **Backpropagation**

 ## Lesson 7
 1. **Convolutional Neural Networks (CNNs)** are a type of neural network that is well-suited for tasks such as image recognition and classification.
 They use a special type of layer called a **convolutional layer**, which applies a set of filters (kernel) to the input data to extract features.
 CNNs also use other types of layers such as pooling layers and fully connected layers to further process the data and make predictions.